When you process a return:

 - To return an item into your inventory (which lets you sell it again), enter how many you'd like to re-enter and click Apply.

 - If you do not wish to take the item back into inventory, enter 0 and click Apply.
+This will count as inventory shrinkage.

 - As you process each item, it disappears from the list.